-Vasectomy failure is very rare, but unless a man has had a relatively recent test verifying his sperm count is zero, there is an outside chance he can still father a child.Suggested reading
+Vasectomy failure is very rare, most failures will occur in the first year, but it can happen many years later as well.
+Unless a man has had a relatively recent test verifying his sperm count is zero, there is an outside chance he can still father a child.Suggested reading

 Vasectomy is a minimally invasive procedure, and there will be little to no scarring after the surgery site is fully healed.
 Also, as the scrotum is a very forgiving area of the skin, it would be very difficult to notice scarring even when examined closely.
 The only reliable way to confirm if a man has had a vasectomy is a semen analysis.